U.S. States, Ranked from Least to Most Fun

 Nightlife Rank: 46

 Farther south, Mississippi lands near the bottom due its lack of movie theaters (it ranks 48th) and performing arts theaters (it ranks dead last).
-And it ties with three other states for having the lowest variety of arts, entertainment and recreation establishments.
+And it ties with five other states for having the lowest variety of arts, entertainment and recreation establishments.

-The state's government spends little on parks and recreation, and the residents have the lowest personal expenditures on recreation services (along with overall loser West Virginia).
+Plus, the residents have the lowest personal expenditures on recreation services (along with overall loser West Virginia).

 Where to Have Fun: Attempt to make some coin while enjoying yourself at the Beau Rivage Resort and Casino, learn a bit about the Civil War at Vicksburg National Military Park and take a dip in the warm coastal waters of the Gulf of Mexico, which Mississippi's coastline borders with soft-white beaches.